 Once you have mastered the shorthand of categorized segments and groups of segments, you have a tool to compare different geographic market areas.
 Which leads us to the Lifestyle Pro subscription.

 The LifeStyle Pro Edition Mosaic Profiler adds a functional benefit to the databases included in the subscription: Customer list characterization based on Mosaic® USA.

 You get all the demographics of a Scan/US standard subscription, plus the Mosaic segment summaries of the Lifestyle subscription, and you can run a customer list through the Mosaic Profiler, and get a four-page "profile" that tells you more about your customers collectively than you might get from looking at a map alone.

 In other words, when you have a list of customer locations with geographic coordinates, you can build an informative profile based on the segment characteristics of those locales.

-The Mosaic Profiler takes a previously geocoded customer address list (ZIP+4 or Census block) as input, and creates a profile of that list by segment type.
+The Mosaic Profiler takes a previously geocoded customer address list (must contain ZIP+4) as input, and creates a profile of that list by segment type.
 You can see the Mosaic segments (and groups) which characterize the areas where most of your customers live.